Magnetic Double-Wells: Lower Bounds on Tunneling: Introduction

-As such, an expression like $\exp\br{C b \abs{\lambda}}$ may well be of order $1$ and so may not dominate polynomial factors in $\abs{\lambda}$.
+It follows that an expression like $\exp\br{C b \abs{\lambda}}$ may well be of order $1$ and so may not dominate polynomial factors in $\abs{\lambda}$.
 Hence in principle one would have to keep track of all polynomial powers of $\abs{\lambda}$ in addition to exponential expressions, if they include in the exponent a constant proportional to $b$ (most of our upper bounds do).